nononovak/otwadvent2019-ctfwriteup/day0_challenge_zero.md

 ![qemu](./images/day0_qemu.png)

-Obviously the challenge wasn't going to be that easy so I dug into some reverse engineering.
+Obviously the challenge wasn't going to be that easy as inputting some common passwords so I dug into some reverse engineering.
 I opened the binary up in Ghidra, found the main function at address 0x7c00 and took a look.
-The main function stars with a bunch of cpu checks - likely to make sure the processor has the right instruction set later - and is follwed by several calls to a function I've called `memfrom_print`. `memfrob` itself [is a silly function](https://linux.die.net/man/3/memfrob) which doesn't actually encrypt anything, just XORs it with the byte 0x42.
-There are a couple strings in the binary (which we see in the QEMU output) which don't appear in the binary because they are XORed with 0x42.
+The main function stars with a bunch of cpu checks - likely to make sure the processor has the right instruction set later - and is followed by several calls to a function I've called `memfrom_print`. `memfrob` itself [is a silly function](https://linux.die.net/man/3/memfrob) which doesn't actually encrypt anything, just XORs it with the byte 0x42.
+There are a couple strings in the binary which we see in the QEMU output but don't appear in the binary because they are XORed with 0x42.

 Moving on, after a "password" is read, it is checked against a length of 16, and then passed to two calls of the following: